mapr/mahout/examples/bin/README.txt

 This directory contains helpful shell scripts for working with some of Mahout's examples.

-To set a non-default temporary work directory: `export MAHOUT_WORK_DIR=/path/in/hdfs/to/temp/dir` Note that this requires the same path to be writable both on the local file system as well as on HDFS.
+To set a non-default temporary work directory: `export MAHOUT_WORK_DIR=/path/in/maprfs/to/temp/dir` Note that this requires the same path to be writable both on the local file system as well as on MapR-FS.

 Here's a description of what each does: